KnowThePepper

 How to Grow 7 Pot Brain Strain Peppers

-Grow 7 Pot Brain Strain like a long-season C. chinense superhot.
-Pepper Joe's lists the plant at about 4 ft. and 110-120+ days to harvest, which is a strong clue that short-season gardeners need an early indoor start rather than direct sowing outdoors.
+Grow 7 Pot Brain Strain like a long-season C. chinense superhot because Pepper Joe's lists the plant at about 4 ft. and 110 to 120 or more days to harvest.
+Short-season gardeners therefore need an early indoor start rather than direct sowing outdoors.

 UMN Extension's general pepper guidance is a useful baseline: start pepper seeds about eight weeks before planting outside, keep germination warm, and transplant after outdoor conditions are settled.
 For a superhot this slow, many growers start earlier than ordinary sweet peppers so ripe red pods are realistic before cool weather returns.

-Use the pepper seed-starting guide for the indoor phase and the pepper growing calendar to place it in your local season.
+Use the pepper seed-starting tips for the indoor phase and the pepper growing calendar to place it in your local season.
 Warmth, full sun, steady moisture, and patience matter more than forcing fertilizer.

-Do not read every wrinkled pod as success.
-True-to-type Brain Strain selection is about repeated traits across a plant and seed line: red color, heavy folds, squat shape, and C. chinense aroma.
+True-to-type Brain Strain selection depends on repeated traits across a plant and seed line, including red color, heavy folds, squat shape, and C. chinense aroma.
 If you plan to save seed, isolate plants from other peppers because open-pollinated seed can cross in a mixed garden.

-The grow hotter peppers guide can help with heat goals, but stress should not be used as a substitute for plant health.
-NMSU's point is that environment can move capsaicinoid levels; it is not permission to neglect watering or push plants into failure.
+The grow hotter peppers can help with heat goals, but stress should not be used as a substitute for plant health.
+NMSU's point is that environment can move capsaicinoid levels.
+It is not permission to neglect watering or push plants into failure.

 7 Pot Brain Strain FAQ